"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 To be fair, the built-in options have real strengths:

-- No installation required: Available the moment you unbox your Mac
+- Zero install: ready to use the moment you unbox a Mac

-- Lightweight and stable: Tightly integrated with the OS, low resource usage
+- Lightweight and stable: tightly integrated with the OS, low resource cost

-- Completely free: No time limits, no watermarks
+- Completely free: no time caps, no watermark

 Here's where it gets interesting.
-The built-in tools have four meaningful limitations that depending on your use case can be deal-breakers.
+The built-in tools have four meaningful limitations, and depending on the use case, any of them can be a deal-breaker.

-This is a structural limitation rooted in macOS security design: apps are not permitted to access system audio directly.
-It's not a setting you can toggle on.
+It's a structural limit rooted in macOS's security design: apps aren't permitted to access system audio directly through the built-in tools.
+There's no setting to toggle on.

-BlackHole or Soundflower and route system audio into the microphone input.
-But this comes with real headaches:- Switching your output to BlackHole means you can't hear anything from your speakers
+BlackHole or Soundflower and reroute system audio into the microphone input.
+But the headaches are real:- Switching your output to BlackHole means your own speakers go silent

-- You often need a mixer app like LadioCast to monitor audio while recording
+- You often need a mixer app like LadioCast to monitor what you're recording

-Setting this up the first time can easily eat an hour.
-Doing it manually before every meeting isn't sustainable.
+Setting this up the first time can eat an hour easily.
+Doing it before every meeting is unsustainable.

 - Add captions or text overlays